The Ultimate Guide to Build a Successful Online Coaching Business

 Instead of hunting for clients, we can use networking events to find people who have an audience that might need our services.
-Finding people who service a similar audience but are not competitors is the fastest way to grow.
+Finding people who service a similar audience of potential online coaching clients but are not competitors is the fastest way to grow.

-People, we can create webinars with, who can interview us on their podcast, who can resell our programs.
+People, we can create webinars with, who can interview us on their podcasts, who can resell our programs.

 You can totally skip the phase described above if you know exactly who you want to work with and how you want to help them.
-In which case you can start building your client and cashflow generation systems from day one.
+In this case you can start building your client and revenue generation systems from day one.

 8. Generating Clients and Cashflow every week without burning out

-This is totally possible with the next phase of marketing.
-This next phase is my favourite one!
+This is totally possible with the next phase of (digital) marketing.
+This next phase is my favorite one!

 If you stick with only social media and networking you will never have predictable leads and you will burn out to reach 6 figures in your business.
 The solution is to invest your time in creating a simpler less time-hungry marketing system that will take you to 6 figures more easily thanks to its compounding nature.

-It involves creating your website, deciding on your core content, and using SEO (search engine optimization) to generate leads without having to spend 10 hours a week on your marketing.
+It involves creating your website, deciding on your core content (Ideally a blog post or two every week), and using SEO (search engine optimization) to generate leads without having to spend 10 hours a week on your marketing.
 I also like to add social media automation as the cherry on the cake.

 9. A note of warning

-You’re going to find many so-called gurus selling course creation, course launching, list-building, Facebook advertising etc.
+You’re going to find many so-called gurus selling online course creation, course launching, list-building, Facebook advertising etc.

 These strategies are effective as a scaling method – if you try to start from there you will spin your wheels for years on end.
-Unless you’re already well versed in online business and have a large budget your chances of success are very small.
+Unless you’re already well-versed in taking a coaching business online or have a large budget your chances of success are very small.

-The best way to build an online business is by starting with one-to-one.
+The best way to build an online business is to start your online coaching business with one-on-one coaching sessions.
 You can charge higher prices, you get to talk to prospects and clients a lot which gives you more clarity more quickly about what your audience actually wants.

 With the system I teach you in this book you can go from zero to 100k in 12 to 18 months selling only 1:1.
 At this stage you can then amplify based on your true data.
-You will be able to see where your opportunities lie – black on white through real data.
+You will be able to see where your opportunities lie, and pinpoint a lucrative niche – black on white through real data.

-This will allow you to scale easily because you’ll have the data to help you make the right decisions and the cash flow to follow it up.
+This will allow you to scale your online coaching business easily because you’ll have the data to help you make the right decisions and the cash flow to follow it up.

 ———————— About the Author: Stephanie Fiteni